Ephemeral persistence features and the stability of filtered chain complexes: Introduction

-\paragraph{Related work on FCCs.} In \cite{usher2016persistent}, Usher and Zhang study a notion of Floer-type complexes as a generalization of filtered chain complexes and prove a stability result for the usual bottleneck distance of concise barcodes of Floer-type complexes.
+Studies of the decomposition of FCCs in several different settings can be found in \cite{usher2016persistent,de2011dualities,meehan2019structural,chacholski2021invariants,chacholski2020decomposing}.
+We follow the convention of Usher and Zhang \cite{usher2016persistent}, where they study a notion of Floer-type complexes as a generalization of FCCs and prove a stability result for the usual bottleneck distance between concise barcodes of Floer-type complexes.
 In particular, they studied FCCs in detail and considered the notion of \emph{verbose barcode} $\caB_{\Ver,k}$ of FCCs, which consists of the standard barcode (which the authors call \emph{concise barcode} and denote as $\caB_{\Con,k}:=\caB_k$ ) together with additional \emph{ephemeral} bars, i.e. bars of length $0$.

-An FCC induced by a filtration of topological spaces can be represented by the following commutative diagram: for any $t\leq t'$,

-In \cite{usher2016persistent}, the authors also proved that every FCC decomposes into the direct sum of indecomposables $\caE(a,a+L,k)$, which they called \textbf{elementary FCCs}, of the following form (see Definition \ref{def:elementary-f.c.c.}): if $L\in [0,\infty)$ and $a\in \R$, then $\caE(a,a+L,k)$ is given by
+They also proved that every FCC decomposes into the direct sum of indecomposables $\caE(a,a+L,k)$, which they called \emph{elementary FCCs}, of the following form (see Definition \ref{def:elementary-f.c.c.}): if $L\in [0,\infty)$ and $a\in \bbR$, then $\caE(a,a+L,k)$ is given by